 Ashton nodded.
 “And do you remember anything from the last couple weeks?”

 “Weeks?”
 A sharp stabbing pain as my mind went blank.

 “Ah, I should probably clarify.
-I’m afraid I wasn’t quite as properly…” His gaze fixed away unfocused a moment.
+I’m afraid I wasn’t quite as properly…” His gaze fixed away, unfocused for a moment.
 Ashton then snapped his gaze to the door, raising his voice.
 “Informed as I should have been, either.”
 He pulled a small Identification Device from an inner pocket.
 “You’ve been in here for nearly thirty hours.”
 Ashton shook his head with a huff.
 “Cruel.
-It’s not even used for punishment, anymore.
+It’s not even used for punishment anymore.
 Had I known the…” He made a circular motion with his hand.
 “Conditions here I would’ve asked for you to be brought to my office.”

 “Don’t like the Main Division.”
 I hadn’t meant to say it out loud, but the words just slipped out.
 I pretended to wipe my mouth.

 Ashton laughed.
 “I do have a small lodging nearby.
 I’m meant to oversee the area.”
 A sigh.
 He rubbed beside one of his eyes.
 “Were you at least informed why you were placed in here?”